Feyerabend/ABC80/abc802/README.md

 ### Creative Computing 1984 Ahl's Simple Benchmark[^ahl]

-* [AHLS.BAS](AHLS.BAS) This is the only benchmark among the selected ones here, that also gives a hint about *accuracy* in number crunching, beside speed.
+* [AHLS.BAS](AHLS.BAS) This is the only benchmark among the selected ones here, that also gives a hint about *accuracy* in number crunching, beside 'quality' of random numbers.
 * [AHLS1.BAS](AHLS1.BAS) Another version of the same benchmark.
 * [AHLS2.BAS](AHLS2.BAS) Version adopted to ABC802.